pkardas/notes/books/ddd.md

 Choose modules that tell the story of the system and contain a cohesive set of concepts.
 Give the modules names that become part of the ubiquitous language.
 Modules and their names should reflect insight into the domain.

-Modules need to coevolve with the rest of the model.
+Modules need to co-evolve with the rest of the model.
 This means refactoring modules right along with the model and code.
 But this refactoring often doesn't happen.

 Use packaging to separate the domain layer from other code.
 Otherwise, leave as much freedom as possible to the domain developers to package the domain objects in ways that support their model and design choices.